Avoid These Courier Packaging Mistakes

 Seal the parcel.
 Open edges top and bottom with plastic or reinforced carton tape.

-Label clearly.
-Attach the label in a clear plastic envelope to a handle or strap, and write the waybill number on the package too.
+Remove every old label, then attach the new one in a clear plastic envelope and write the waybill number on the package too.

 Address accurately.
-Recipient address + postcode clearly written; your own details inside and out; documentation complete.
+Recipient address and postcode clearly written, a working contact number, your own details inside and out, documentation complete.

 "A parcel that can't move inside its box is a parcel that survives the journey."

 Some goods require a Dangerous Goods Declaration and specialised packaging, and are not permitted on an airline under Civil Aviation Authority rules.
+They are easy to send by accident, because most of them are ordinary household items.
 Common hidden dangerous goods include:

 Batteries